clux/facemaulers/halos.md

 ## Guard
 Havil.
 Wielding a dragon tooth as a maul.

+## Distraction Treasure Goblin
+ah-haaa! runs with bag of gold.

 ## Umnos
 Huge bulging blue muscles with a large golden cumberbud.
 Blue light emits from his jaw, eyes, and it crackles from his hair (huge, windswept, crazy, even eyebrows and beard follows this style).
 Shoes up to his knees and as large as a party member.
 Search for it.
 Very Zeusy.